peter-evans/soft-thresholding/README.md

 # Sample code

 The sample python code [here](soft_thresholding.py) is a simple example to demonstrate how iterative soft-thresholding can be implemented.
 The sorted list values are randomly generated on each execution of the script.
-Executing the script a number of times shows how the number of selected candidates varies based on the distribution.
+Executing a number of times shows how the number of selected candidates varies based on the distribution.

 One candidate is selected:
 ```bash